Water Heater Anode Rod: What It Is & Why Replacement Matters

 Magnesium rods work best in soft water environments where their reactivity provides optimal protection.
 However, they can contribute to rotten egg smells when sulfate-reducing bacteria are present in the water supply.

-Aluminum Anode Rods
+Aluminum and Zinc-Aluminum Anode Rods

 Pros